-Dash is a delightful friendly young lurcher pup of around 8 months old.
+Dash is a delightful friendly young lurcher of around 16 months old.

 He stands approximately 24″ floor to shoulder.
 He will get bigger!